Okasha El Daly’s book Egyptology: The Missing Millennium Ancient Egypt in Medieval Arabic Writings reveals a whole millennium of Egyptian studies.

-There is an old story in Egyptology: that Egyptology started with Napoleon.
+There is an old story in Egyptology: that it started with Napoleon.
 The story continues that medieval Egyptians were not interested or knowledgeable about their own past.
-In fact, nothing could be more different.
+In fact, nothing could be less true.

-In the medieval world, Arabic learning was at the pinnacle of human thought.
+In the medieval world, Arabic scholarship was at the cutting edge of knowledge.
 The leading scholars of Baghdad, Damascus and Cairo were brilliant and creative thinkers.
 They drew from a wide range of rich traditions including Indian, Chinese, Classical and ancient Egyptian.

 Who were the Egyptians?